 The Question in 2019 “Is Uganda Safe for American Visitors?”

 Is Uganda safe for Americans shows up in our Blog analytical statistics several times?
 You do not find the query “Is Uganda safe for residents of the UK, Germans, Danes, Belgians, Canadians, Russians, Chinese, Indians?”
-Yet each day Americans search on Google whether Uganda is safe for Americans?
+Each day Americans search on Google whether Uganda is safe for Americans?